-Students learn to paint in oil and/or acrylic paint.
-The course is designed to familiarize students with the formal elements of painting and to build technical proficiency.
+This course is designed to familiarize students with the formal elements of painting and to build technical proficiency.
+Section I students will learn to paint in acrylic, while section II students will choose to paint in either oil or acrylic.
 Students paint in the studio, mostly from observed situations and still-life setups.
 Critical dialogue and frequent critiques figure largely in the learning process and encourage each student's personal vision.